Kirsty Lea is a civil practitioner, whose areas of practice include clinical negligence, inquests and personal injury.

-In addition, Kirsty has inquest experience.
-Most recently she was instructed to represent the family of a young woman who took her own life whilst a voluntary psychiatric inpatient.
-Having represented bereaved families in complex inquests and subsequent claims pursuant to the Fatal Accidents Act 1976, she is acutely aware of the particular challenges and sensitivities of such tribunals.
+In addition, Kirsty has considerable inquest experience.
+Having represented bereaved families in complex inquests and subsequent claims pursuant to the Fatal Accidents Act 1976 and Law Reform (Miscellaneous Provisions) Act 1934, she is acutely aware of the particular challenges and sensitivities of such tribunals.

-Kirsty is developing a broad personal injury practice.
+Kirsty maintains a broad personal injury practice.
 She accepts instructions to represent both Claimants and Defendants at all levels of proceedings, utilising her hands on experience of all aspects of a claim, including: liability, causation, quantum and drafting pleadings.

 Kirsty is regularly instructed to attend interim applications, case management conferences and trials.
 She has considerable experience in dealing with both Fast Track and Multi-Track matters.
 She also regularly, and successfully, represents Claimants confronted with allegations of fraud.